What Does It Involve?

 Ear correction surgery helps people who consider their ears to be too prominent.
 In many cases the shape and lie of the ears is inherited, and a family trend can be seen.
 The most prominent ears often lack a normal fold, and sometimes one ear is more prominent than the other.
 People with prominent ears are sometimes teased, particularly during their school years, and this can lead to a loss of self confidence.
 Ear correction surgery can resolve this very quickly.

 One of the components of prominent ear is the lack of antihelical fold that is responsible for folding back the upper part of the ear.
-The introduction of Earfold™ means this condition can be corrected with a small surgery under local anaesthetic without having prolonged recovery period with traditional surgery.
+The introduction of Earfold™ means this condition can be corrected with a small surgery under local anaesthetic without having a prolonged recovery period with traditional surgery.
 Earfold™ is a thin highly elastic implant made of Nitinol which is widely used in medicine.
 The implant is malleable but is fixed in its shape.
 Under local anaesthetic, a small 1cm incision is made in the crease of the ear and with minimal dissection.
-The Earfold™ clip is then introduced into the dissected pocket and create the antihilical fold, pushing the upper pole of the ear closer to the skull.
+The Earfold™ clip is then introduced into the dissected pocket to create the antihelical fold, pushing the upper pole of the ear closer to the skull.
 The wound is then closed and small dressing applied.
-The surgery will takes around 20-30 minutes and patients can return to normal routine except to avoid contact sports, helmet for 1-2 weeks until swelling settled down.
+The surgery will take around 20-30 minutes and patients can return to regular routine but they should avoid contact sports, helmet for 1-2 weeks until swelling get settled down.
 Unfortunately, not everyone is suitable for Earfold™ and a consultation using prefold clips is compulsory.
 The prefold will demonstrate the result of Earfold™ in correcting prominent ears.
-In those cases where the prefold trial failed to produce a satisfactory result, Earfold™ is unlikely to be the ideal treatment and surgical correction will be more appropriate.
+In those cases where the prefold trial fails to produce a satisfactory result, Earfold™ is unlikely to be the ideal treatment and surgical correction will be more appropriate.
 For further information, you can find it on earfold.co.uk .